 To estimate the components of Equation 4, we proceed as follows.
-For the separation rate elasticities to employment and non-employment, we model the instantaneous separation rate of employment spell i at duration time t as a Cox proportional hazard model:
+For the separation rate elasticities to employment and nonemployment, we model the instantaneous separation rate of employment spell i at duration time t as a Cox proportional hazard model:

-(5) $$s_i^{\rho}\left(t, x_i^{\rho}(t)\right) = h_0(t) exp\left(x_i^{\rho}(t)'\beta^{\rho}\right),$$ where $\rho = e,n$ indicates a separation to employment or non-employment respectively, $h_0(t)$ is a baseline hazard with no assumptions on its shape, $x^{\rho_i}(t)$ is a vector of time-varying covariates with $\beta^{\rho}$ as a corresponding vector of coefficients. $x^{\rho_i}(t)$ includes log wage as our key independent variable.
-The corresponding coefficient $\beta^{\rho}$ can directly be interpreted as the wage elasticity of separations to employment or non-employment, respectively.
-Furthermore, we include the following covariates to control for individual- and plant-level as well as economy-wide factors which may affect labor supply to the firm: dummy variables for age and education groups, immigrant status, occupation fields (54 fields, following Tiemann et al. 2008), economic sector (15 sectors, following Eberle et al. 2011), worker composition of the firm (shares of low-skilled, high-skilled, female, part-time and immigrant workers in the plant's workforce), plant size (four dummies), the average age of its workforce, as well as year and federal state fixed effects and the unemployment rate by year and federal state.
+(5) $s_i^{\rho}[t|x_i^{\rho}(t)] = h_0(t) \exp[x_i^{\rho}(t)'\beta^{\rho}],$ where $\rho = e,n$ indicates a separation to employment or nonemployment respectively, $h_0(t)$ is a baseline hazard with no assumptions on its shape, $x^{\rho_i}(t)$ is a vector of timevarying covariates with $\beta^{\rho}$ as a corresponding vector of coefficients. $x^{\rho_i}(t)$ includes log wage as our key independent variable.
+The corresponding coefficient $\beta^{\rho}$ can directly be interpreted as the wage elasticity of separations to employment or nonemployment, respectively.
+Furthermore, we include the following covariates to control for individualand plant-level as well as economy-wide factors that may affect labor supply to the firm: dummy variables for age and education groups, immigrant status, occupation fields (54 fields, following Tiemann et al. 2008), economic sector (15 sectors, following Eberle et al. 2011), worker composition of the firm (shares of low-skilled, high-skilled, female, part-time, and immigrant workers in the plant's workforce), plant size (four dummies), the average age of its workforce, as well as year and federal state fixed effects and the unemployment rate by year and federal state.

 Estimating Cox proportional hazard models, which place no restrictions on the baseline hazard, forces us to control for job tenure.
 There are arguments for and against the inclusion of job tenure.
-On the one hand, Manning (2003, 103) argues that including tenure reduces the estimated wage elasticity as high-tenure workers are less likely to leave the firm and are more likely to have high wages.
+On the one hand, Manning (2003, p.
+103) argues that including tenure reduces the estimated wage elasticity as high-tenure workers are less likely to leave the firm and are more likely to have high wages.
 Thus, tenure is itself partly determined by wages, and including it would take away variation from wages and therefore bias the estimated wage elasticity.
 On the other hand, considering the existence of seniority wage scales, Manning (2003) also argues that the exclusion of job tenure would lead to a spurious relationship between wages and separations.
-The empirical literature on seniority wage schedules in the German labor market suggests that controlling for tenure is appropriate in our application (see for example Zwick 2011; Zwick 2012).
+The empirical literature on seniority wage schedules in the German labor market suggests that controlling for tenure is appropriate in our application (see, for example, Zwick 2011, 2012).